gposingway/Listeningway/README.md

 ## Tuning and Configuration

 All tunable parameters (audio analysis, beat detection, UI layout, etc.) are loaded from `Listeningway.ini` in the same directory as the DLL.
-These are now grouped in the `ListeningwaySettings` struct in the code, and loaded/saved atomically.
+These are grouped in the `ListeningwaySettings` struct in the code, and loaded/saved atomically.
 Edit this file to change:
 - Number of frequency bands, FFT size, smoothing, thresholds, normalization, etc.
 - Beat detection and falloff behavior
 - UI/overlay layout and appearance